Configure your system

-The ImageChips folder contains two folders, two text files, a .json and an .emd file that were created from the Export Training Data for Deep Learning tool.
+The imagechips folder contains two folders, two text files, a .json and an .emd file that were created from the Export Training Data for Deep Learning tool.
 The esri_model_definition.emd file is a template that will be filled in by the data scientist who trained the model, with information such as the deep learning framework, the file path to the trained model, class names, model type, and image specifications of the image used for training.
 The .emd file is the bridge between the trained model and ArcGIS Pro.

-- For Max Epochs, type 25.
+- For Output Model, type classify_palms.

 - Expand Model Parameters and make sure Model Type is set to Single Shot Detector.

-- Accept the rest of the parameters.
+- Accept the rest of the default parameters.